artkh24/FCND-Estimation-CPP/README.md

 The GPS data sample had a standard deviation of 0.7157 cm and the Accelerometer data sample had a standard deviation of 0.5121 cm/s/s.
 These values were put into the simulation to confirm that approximately 68% of the data fell within 1 standard deviation, these are the white lines shown in the plots of the simulation below.

 This test was passed with 70% of the accelerometer data falling within 1 standard deviation and 68% of GPS falling within 1 standard deviation.
+Both of these values are very close to Gaussian.
 <img src="https://github.com/dereklukacs/FCND-Estimation-CPP/blob/master/images/Gifs/Scen6_after.gif?raw=true"
      alt="Scene 6 Simulation" />